How Can A Behavioral Health Counselor Help Me?

 Whether you see a behavioral health counselor is up to you.
 However, understanding the basics of behavioral health counseling and the common benefits of therapy may help you make an informed decision on your healthcare.

-What can behavioral counseling offer support with?
+What can behavioral counseling and therapy offer support with?

 From mental health challenges and medication management to substance abuse and more, there are various reasons individuals might reach out to a behavioral health counselor.
 According to the Occupational Outlook Handbook from the Bureau of Labor Statistics, mental health counselors held 351,000 jobs in 202, and behavioral health counseling is on the rise.
-Below are a few common motives for seeking behavioral health counseling.

 Almost 300 million people worldwide are diagnosed with a depressive disorder.
 For that reason, mental health counseling with a mental health professional often addresses common symptoms of depression.
 If you are experiencing depressive symptoms, with or without a diagnosis of depression, you may benefit from discussing these with a trained mental health counselor.